Goldman outlines $5 billion capital benefit from exiting investments - News Break

 Goldman outlines $5 billion capital benefit from exiting investments

-Some companies Goldman has invested in, like payments firm Marqeta (MQ.O), have recently pursued traditional IPOs, while others like cryptocurrency operator Circle and renewable energy firm ReNew Power have struck deals to go public through SPAC mergers.
+Some companies Goldman has invested in, like payments firm Marqeta, have recently pursued traditional IPOs, while others like cryptocurrency operator Circle and renewable energy firm ReNew Power have struck deals to go public through SPAC mergers.

 Altogether, that has led to gains on initial investments as well as capital relief, Chief Financial Officer Stephen Scherr said while discussing second-quarter results.